awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 For more information, see [Create a Spot Fleet request using defined parameters \(console\)](work-with-spot-fleets.md#create-spot-fleet-advanced)\.

 Both types of requests benefit from an allocation strategy\.
-For more information, see [Allocation strategy for Spot Instances](spot-fleet-allocation-strategy.md)\.
+For more information, see [Allocation strategies for Spot Instances](spot-fleet-allocation-strategy.md)\.